Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/database_client_server.rst

 - Leverages ``SoftwareManager`` for sending payloads over the network.
 - Connect and disconnect methods manage sessions.
-- Provides easy interface for applications to query database.
 - Payloads serialised as dictionaries for transmission.
 - Extends base Application class.